Supposed to be good.

 Another frustrated client said this to me.

-The most common reason?
-Misalignment of expectations.
-The client thought they were hiring a brand consultancy that will deliver a well mapped out brand identity system that could anticipate future needs, and the client got a talented brand design studio that could deliver the visual solutions for today; the client thought they hired a UX company, and the client got a group of UI specialists who say they “also” do UX studies; the client thought they hired a content strategy company, and the client got a company with many writers (content production), but presented themselves as content strategists.
-Do take note: I am referring to a good brand design company, a highly respected UI company and a well-oiled, highly effective content company.
-The client hired them with the wrong expectations, and probably, the agencies sold themselves wrongly too.
+The client thought they hired a brand consultancy that would deliver a well-mapped brand identity system anticipating future needs.
+They got a talented brand design studio that delivers visual solutions for today.
+The client thought they hired a UX company.
+They got UI specialists who “also” do UX studies.
+The client thought they hired a content strategy company.
+They got a company with many writers — content production — who presented themselves as content strategists.

 “You should have taken up the project from the beginning!”